brendondalaba/tldr-bible/src/content/bible/56-titus.md

 group: 'Letters'
 ---

-# Titus
-*The God Who Builds by Grace*

-> “For the grace of God has appeared that offers salvation to all people.” — **Titus 2:11**

-Titus is a short but powerful letter about how grace shapes both belief and behavior.
-Paul writes to his trusted co-worker Titus, who was leading young churches on the island of Crete — a culture known for corruption and self-indulgence.
-Paul’s message: true faith produces visible change.
-Sound doctrine and godly living go hand in hand in a healthy, Spirit-led church.

----

 ## Overview
 Paul had left Titus in Crete to strengthen the new believers and appoint leaders.
 The churches were growing, but false teachers and cultural immorality were threatening their stability.